-Preset color gamuts such as AdobeRGB and DCI are not available as they far exceed the color gamut of the display.

-MultiProfiler will allow the Picture Mode settings to be modified to include large color gamuts.
-However, the actual color gamut of these displays are smaller and they will not be able to display those colors which are outside of their color gamut.
+For this reason, certain preset color gamuts such as AdobeRGB and DCI are not available, since they far exceed the color gamut of the display.
+Although MultiProfiler will allow the Picture Mode settings to be modified to include large color gamuts, keep in mind that the actual color gamut of the display is smaller, and will not be able to display colors outside of this gamut.